 - Mountain bike variants are stronger and can be a good idea if you are travelling on tracks or uneven terrain.

-- Longer distance journeys may require an electric bike that has a higher level of assistance to make the trip easier.
+- Longer distance journeys, such as commuting to work, may require an electric bike that has a higher level of assistance to make the trip easier.
 It may also need a bike that has a long lasting battery.

 Whatever type you choose, the electric bicycle is a great way to get from A to B with less effort than peddling alone.
 It also maintains a lot of the health benefits of cycling, especially for those who need to build up their exercise gradually.